fifth-postulate/parser-combinators/workshop/guide/src/work/succeed.md

 So don't dismiss them just yet, they will come in handy rather sooner then later.

 ## Exercises
 1. Provide your own example to cement your understanding of `succeed`.
-Check with example with somebody.
+Discuss your example with somebody.
 2. Implement the `succeed` parser in your language of choice.
-You will have to choice how to represent functions.
+You will have to choose how to represent functions.
 3. Make sure you are confident your implementation works as expected.
 You could write tests, use a read-eval-print-loop (REPL) or any other means to check.
 4. Implement the `fail` parser and test your implementation.